yapishu/netsub/content/posts/galaxy-routing-nat/index.md

 Keep in mind that if you are forwarding to a specific IP address, that device should have a static private IP -- i.e., if your home deskop runs your urbit and its IP address is 192.168.0.10, you will want to configure it so that it always claims that IP address rather than having a random one assigned via DHCP next time it reboots.
 Google 'static ip' + your operating system if you aren't sure how.

-A simpler fix is to instead boot your ship with `urbit-king`, (aka King Haskell) an alternative binary. `urbit-king` includes UPnP support, which will automatically configure port forwarding for compatible routers.

-If you want to try it, you may want to take a look at the parameters, as they're slightly different from the `urbit` binary written in C. To boot your existing pier:

-{{< terminal "terminal" "~/urbit" >}}
-$> urbit-king run /path/to/sampel-palnet

-{{< /terminal >}}

-(Make sure you've shut down your ship before booting it!)

-`urbit-king` also has native support for disconnecting and reconnecting to your instance without having to use `tmux`.

 ### VPS